-- (2) The address for Alta Partners VIII, L.P. is One Embarcadero Center, 37th Floor, San Francisco, CA 94111.
-Consists of (a) 1,709,967 shares of common stock and (b) 71,237 shares of common stock issuable upon exercise of warrants.
-These shares are held of record by Alta Partners VIII, L.P.
-Alta Partners Management VIII, LLC is the general partner of Alta Partners VIII, L.P.
-Guy Nohra, Daniel Janney and Farah Champsi are managing directors of Alta Partners Management VIII, LLC and exercise shared voting and investment powers with respect to the shares owned by Alta Partners VIII, L.P.
-Each of the reporting persons disclaims beneficial ownership of such shares, except to the extent of their proportionate pecuniary interest therein, if any.
-Mr. Janney is a member of our board of directors. - (3) The address for Aisling Capital II, L.P. is 888 7th Avenue, 30th Floor, New York, New York 10106.
-Consists of (a) 1,637,125 shares of common stock and (b) 71,237 shares of common stock issuable upon exercise of warrants.
-These shares are directly held by Aisling Capital II, LP, or Aisling, and are deemed to be beneficially owned by Aisling Capital Partners, LP, or Aisling GP, as general partner of Aisling, Aisling Capital Partners, LLC, or Aisling Partners, as general partner of Aisling GP, and each of the individual managing members of Aisling Partners.
-In addition, Dov A. Goldstein, M.D. and five other persons on the investment committee of Aisling share the power to vote or dispose of these shares and therefore each member may be deemed to have voting and investment power with respect to such shares.
-Each of the members disclaims beneficial ownership of such shares except to the extent of their pecuniary interest therein, if any.
-Dr. Goldstein is a member of our board of directors. - The address for Domain Partners VII, L.P. is One Palmer Square, Suite 515, Princeton, New Jersey 08542.
-Consists of (a) 21,471 shares of restricted stock issued under the 2008 Plan upon exercise of an early exercise stock option originally issued to Nicole Vitullo and subsequently transferred to Domain Associates, L.L.C., all of which are fully vested within 60 days of February 1, 2017, (b) 2,216,935 shares of common stock held by Domain Partners VII, L.P., (c) 35,253 shares of common stock held by DP VII Associates, L.P., (d) 70,042 shares of common stock issuable upon exercise of warrants held by Domain Partners VII, L.P. and (e) 1,193 shares of common stock issuable upon exercise of warrants held by DP VII Associates, L.P.
+- (14) Consists of (a) 5,000 shares of common stock held and (b) 55,000 shares of common stock which Dr. McGovern has the right to acquire upon the exercise of outstanding options, exercisable currently or within 60 days of March 1, 2018. - (15) Consists of (a) 648,726 shares of common stock, and (b) 222,391 shares of common stock which Dr. Newton has the right to acquire upon the exercise of outstanding options, exercisable currently or within 60 days of March 1, 2018. - (16) Consists of (a) 11,000 shares of common stock, and (b) 50,000 shares of common stock which Dr. Omenn has the right to acquire upon the exercise of outstanding options, exercisable currently or within 60 days of March 1, 2018. - (17) Ms. Vitullo is a managing member of One Palmer Square Associates VII, L.L.C., the general partner of Domain Partners VII, L.P. and DP VII Associates, L.P., and is a managing member of Domain Associates, L.L.C., which hold an aggregate of 1,137,880 shares of our common stock.
+The address for Domain Partners VII, L.P. is One Palmer Square, Suite 515, Princeton, New Jersey 08542.
+Consists of (a) 21,471 shares of restricted stock issued under the 2008 Plan upon exercise of an early exercise stock option originally issued to Nicole Vitullo and subsequently transferred to Domain Associates, L.L.C., all of which are fully vested, (b) 1,101,080 shares of common stock held by Domain Partners VII, L.P. and (c) 15,329 shares of common stock held by DP VII Associates, L.P..
 James C. Blair, Brian H. Dovey, Jesse I. Treu, Brian K. Halak and Nicole Vitullo are the managing members of One Palmer Square Associates VII, L.L.C., the general partner of Domain Partners VII, L.P. and DP VII Associates, L.P., and are managing members of Domain Associates, L.L.C., and share the power to vote or dispose of these shares and therefore each of the foregoing managing members may be deemed to have voting and investment power with respect to such shares.
 Each of the foregoing managing members disclaims beneficial ownership of such shares except to the extent of their pecuniary interest therein, if any.
-Ms. Vitullo is a member of our board of directors. - (5) Based upon information set forth on Schedule 13G filed by Pentwater Capital Management LP with the SEC on or about February 14, 2017. - (6) Based upon information set forth on Schedule 13G filed by Blackrock, Inc. with the SEC on or about January 30, 2017. - (7) Consists of (a) 41,614 shares of common stock held and (b) 554,608 shares of common stock which Mr. Mayleben has the right to acquire upon the exercise of outstanding options, exercisable currently or within 60 days of February 1, 2017. - (8) Consists of (a) 629,683 shares of common stock, (b) 34,651 shares of common stock issuable upon exercise of warrants and (c) 186,391 shares of common stock which Dr. Newton has the right to acquire upon the exercise of outstanding options, exercisable currently or within 60 days of February 1, 2017. - (9) Consists of (a) 5,000 shares of common stock and (b) 223,125 shares of common stock that Dr. Lalwani has the right to acquire upon the exercise of outstanding options, exercisable currently or within 60 days of February 1, 2017.
+Includes (a) 3,117 shares of common stock held by Ms. Vitullo and (2) 35,000 shares of common stock which Ms. Vitullo has the right to acquire upon the exercise of outstanding options, exercisable currently or within 60 days of March 1, 2018.